Definition of a Veteran

 Mario, a former infantry corporal in the Canadian Armed Forces, didn’t have an easy life.

 As a child, he was often given the strap at school.
-As a teenager, he lived in the streets of Toronto for a time, where he was violently beaten.
+As a teenager, he lived on the streets in Toronto, where he was violently beaten.
 He also had dyslexia and Tourette’s syndrome, a neurological disorder that causes vocal and motor ticks.
 But, none of this stopped Mario from becoming an independent and sociable man, who was deeply protective of and devoted to his family.
 As the eldest son, he took wonderful care of his three younger brothers.
-He, himself, has two sons and a beautiful grandson who will soon be turning two.
+He, himself, has two sons and a beautiful grandson.

 Mario took part in the Sentinelles of the Street, an initiative from the Old Brewery Mission, which the Quebec Veterans Foundation is proud to support.
 Read more here.